Beloumi/Crypto-Eck/README.md

 Catena is a Password-Scrambling Framework designed by Christian Forler, Stefan Lucks and Jakob Wenzel.
 The Password Hashing Competition gave special recognition to Catena and three other schemes.
 There are two instances: Catena-Dragonfly and Catena-Butterfly.
 Both can be used with the round-reduced version H' of Blake2b and also as FULL version.
+Note: This version here is Catena v3.2.
+There is also a new version v3.3.
+The code will be updated later.

 The latest Realease 1.52 of Bouncy Castle now contains a slightly modified version of this implementation of Bcrypt.
 It is only available here for comparison reasons.